All Episodes

 But then why is President Obama to be praised for his anti-wife positions?

-Do you realize President Obama three times as an Illinois state senator voted for legislation that would allow doctors to kill a baby successfully born during an abortion?
+Do you realize President Obama, three times as an Illinois state senator, voted for legislation that would allow doctors to kill a baby successfully born during an abortion?

 Now, what's really controversial, Andrew?

-Or an illness Illinois State Senator who's now president voting three times to allow doctors to kill a baby after it's born.
+A bit, a vacuum cleaner with callers being sucked off a phone, or an Illinois state senator who's now president voting three times to allow doctors to kill a baby after it's born because the mother wanted an abortion.

 Ask your students to consider that.

-Okay, quick correction here, because I didn't know it.
+Okay, quick correction here because I didn't know it.

 The White House is admitting the stimulus bill is wrong in that, so the governors can decide not to take some of the stimulus money.